FAQs about MS in women

 Hair loss is not a symptom of multiple sclerosis (MS), and people with MS are no more likely to experience hair loss than the general population.
 Some medications used to treat MS may, however, cause hair loss as a side effect.
 Patients are advised to talk to their healthcare team if they experience unexpected hair loss.

 MS can affect a woman’s sex drive.
 Most commonly, the disease is associated with decreased sexual desire.
-Hypersexuality — an unusual increase in libido — is not commonly reported in women with MS, though there have been scattered case reports of women with MS who experience hypersexuality associated with the disease.
+Hypersexuality, which is an unusual increase in libido, is not commonly reported in women with MS, though there have been scattered case reports of women with MS who experience hypersexuality associated with the disease.

 Multiple sclerosis (MS) affects each person differently.
-In relapsing forms of MS, the prognosis of the disease is better for women than for men — compared with men, women tend to have an easier recovery after relapses and a slower accumulation of disabling symptoms.
+In relapsing forms of MS, the prognosis is better for women than for men.
+Compared with men, women tend to have an easier recovery after relapses and slower disability progression.
 In primary progressive MS, however, rates of disability are comparable between men and women.
 Some studies have suggested that disabling MS symptoms have a larger impact on the quality of life and functional capacity in men, as men tend to view their own physical, psychological, and social well-being more unfavorably than women with MS with similar disability scores.

 Related Articles